Marko Çema

-Marko van Basten Çema (born 16 January 1998), commonly known as Marko Çema is an Cham Albanian professional footballer who plays as a forward for Albanian club Partizani Tirana B and the Chameria national team.
+Marko van Basten Çema (born 16 January 1998), commonly known as Marko Çema is an Albanian professional footballer who plays as a forward for Albanian club Korabi and the Chameria national team.

 Club career

 Kukësi

 On 15 June 2019, Çema signed a two-year contract with Kategoria Superiore club Kukësi.
 On 1 October 2019, he made his debut in the 2019–20 Albanian Cup first round against Shkumbini after being named in the starting line-up and scored his side's hattrick during a 6–0 home win.

 Erzeni

 On 23 August 2020, Çema signed a one-year contract with Kategoria e Parë club Erzeni.
 On 4 November 2020, he made his debut in a 0–2 home defeat against former club Dinamo Tirana after being named in the starting line-up.

 Partizani Tirana B

 On 1 February 2021, Çema joined Kategoria e Parë side Partizani Tirana B. Nineteen days later, he made his debut in a 0–0 away draw against Besëlidhja Lezhë after coming on as a substitute at 83rd minute in place of Odeon Bërdufi.